scala-steward/page-title-reader-microservice/readme.md

 ## What crawler does

 1. It gets page title for each of given url's in a list.
-1. If URL is presented several times, it will be fetched once, but result will be printed several times, in the same order as a source list.
+1. If URL is presented several times, it will be fetched once, but result will be printed several times, in the same order as in a source list.
 1. It does not follow redirects immediately.
-Instead, it responds with new location, so you can handle redirection before getting a final result.
+Instead, it responds with a new location, so you can handle redirection before getting a final result.
-1. It handles non-urls, empty strings, inaccessible hosts and other http errors in a predictable manner
+1. It handles non-urls, empty strings, inaccessible hosts and http codes in a predictable manner

 It works well against cases like these: